 In conclusion I find the exponential moving average taken from daily weigh ins much more useful for tracking and evaluating bodyweight changes.
 In particular, if one day or so you miss your weigh in, you can just copy the previous day's weight without doing much damage to the validity of your tracking.

 In general the EMA works well for measures that are done frequently but fluctuate, e.g. estimated 1RM.
-However, tape measurements, caliper site measurements or tested 1RM are usally measured infrequently and are less noisy than weight fluctuations.
+However, tape measurements, caliper site measurements or tested 1RM are usally measured infrequently and are less noisy than weight fluctuations, just because more time passes.

 |||in some situations it is interesting, like if you are prone to holding a lot of water and you have to make weight later in the day on a specific date|